Aros-Technology-Studio/AST-Aros-Financial-Paradigm/11_validator_staking_and_payments/staking_overview.md

 ## Purpose

-This document provides a high-level overview of the staking mechanism in the AST network.
-It defines the goals, structure, actors, and lifecycle of validator staking within the Proof of Transaction (PoT)-driven architecture.
+This document provides a high-level overview of the **Node Security Deposit** mechanism in the AST network.
+It defines the goals, structure, actors, and lifecycle of validator deposits within the Proof of Transaction (PoT)-driven architecture.

-Staking in AST is not only an economic commitment but a governance and security requirement.
-All validator rights and payments are conditional on active stake lock-in and performance adherence.
+Node Security Deposit in AST is not only an economic commitment but a governance and security requirement.
+All validator rights and payments are conditional on active deposit lock-in and performance adherence.

 ---

 ## Key Principles

-- **PoT Activity + Security Deposit**: Only nodes with an active stake are eligible to validate transactions and participate in PoT attestation.
+- **PoT Activity + Security Deposit**: Only nodes with an active deposit are eligible to validate transactions and participate in PoT attestation.
-- **Epoch-Based Lifecycle**: Stake commitment is tied to epoch duration; early withdrawal is not permitted.
+- **Epoch-Based Lifecycle**: Deposit commitment is tied to epoch duration; early withdrawal is not permitted.
-- **Slashing Enforcement**: Misbehavior or inactivity results in stake reduction or full penalty.
+- **Forfeiture Enforcement**: Misbehavior or inactivity results in deposit reduction or full forfeiture.
-- **Payment Binding**: Emission payments are distributed to compliant validators based on **Work Performed (Proof of Transaction)**, requiring active stake as a bond.
+- **Payment Binding**: Emission payments are distributed to compliant validators based on **Work Performed (Proof of Transaction)**, requiring active deposit as a bond.

 ---